 The situation of home loans right now

 According to Real Estate and Housing Developers’ Association Malaysia (Rehda), more than 50% of the loan applications for affordable housing projects were rejected in 2nd half of 2015.
-Fast forward to January this year, the rejection rate for overall mortgage application was registered at a record-breaking 61.7%.
+Fast forward to January this year, the rejection rate for overall mortgage application was registered as high as 60%.
 While underwhelming economic condition is one big issue, many loan applications fell through because of numerous reasons on a case by case basis:

 (1) Substandard credit history – CCRIS, CTOS